DTOSNER/DTOSNER.github.io/_posts/2022-04-25-update-staging-by-prod-data.md

 author: DTOSNER
 date: 2022-04-25 19:00:00 -0000
 categories: [Heroku]
-tags: [rails, postgres, heroku, wsl2, aws s3]
+tags: [rails, postgres, heroku, wsl2, s3]
 ---

 This topic covers how to transfer data from production stage on Heroku to staging stage on Heroku.
 Data is composed by Postgres DB and photos on Amazon S3 service.